 - Import of goods originating in a sanctioned country;

 - Direct or indirect export of goods, including both controlled technology and items that are not specifically listed on the CCL or USML (e.g. research samples, basic lab and office supplies) to a sanctioned country;

 - University travel to a sanctioned country;

-- Provision of a service of value (e.g. research, testing and advisory/consulting services or providing courses via remote learning) to a party in a sanctioned country; and
+- Provision of a service of value (e.g., research, testing, and advisory/consulting services or providing courses via remote learning) to a party in a sanctioned country; and

 - Obtaining services from a party located in a sanctioned country.

-The countries currently subject to a comprehensive or near comprehensive program of embargoes and trade sanctions include the following: Cuba, Iran, North Korea, and Syria.
+The countries currently subject to a comprehensive or near comprehensive program of sanctions include the following: Cuba, Iran, North Korea, and Syria.
 A near comprehensive program of sanctions also applies to Russia and the Crimea, Donetsk, and Luhansk regions of Ukraine.

-The Director of Finance Outreach and Compliance is responsible for:
+The Director of Research Regulatory Affairs is responsible for: